Selfworth

 If seven feels like a lot, do exactly one thing before bed: write one true sentence about something you did today, and name the quality it shows.
 That's exercises one and two, and it's a complete practice on its own.

-If you'd like the whole rhythm in one calm place, the Selfworth app walks you through this daily in about three minutes, keeps your evidence book and inner-critic answers together, and stays entirely on your phone.
+If you'd like the whole rhythm in one calm place, the Selfworth app walks you through this daily in about three minutes, keeps your evidence book and your answers to harsh thoughts together, and stays entirely on your phone.
 Nothing is saved to a server or sent anywhere.

 And if you're not sure where your self-esteem actually stands right now, it's worth getting an honest read before you start.
 Take the free self-esteem test.
 It's ten questions used in the research, an instant score, and nothing saved or sent.